loop

 end].

-* :down -- loop over a range, stepping downwards.
-The object should
+* `:down` -- loop over a range, stepping downwards.
+The object

-be a two-element tuple with a start and (exclusive) end value, and
+should be a two-element tuple with a start and (exclusive) end

 structure.

-* :in -- iterate over the values in a data structure.
+* `:in` -- iterate over the values in a data structure or fiber.

 `loop` also accepts conditionals to refine the looping further.